 Can anything be done during the tenancy?

 Yes!
 Your agent should be conducting quarterly inspections – this is what you pay your management fee for!
 You should be receiving photographic reports once every 3 months.
 We use our maintenance division to carry out these inspections – they can easily identify problems that tenants may not even notice that could become troublesome (and costly) if left undetected.
 Also, if the tenants have caused damage, we can identify it earlier and act sooner.
-Nick’s already blogged about this if you’ve liked more information on the service he offers.

 What happens at the end of the tenancy?